Lost? Blame it on Australia

 But Australia may be changing all that.
 Here’s why.
 The surfaces of our continents are located on the outer ball of our theoretical two-ball system.
 And, while the satellites operate according to their relationship to the earth’s center (the center of the inner ball) and fixed coordinates (on longitudinal and latitudinal lines) on the outer ball, the shell of the outer ball is constantly changing.

 Super-smart mathematicians have been able to take these factors into consideration in designing algorithms that continually relay data to various earth stations.
 But, the “outer ball” is actually made up of a number of moving sections, called tectonic plates.
 These plates glide over the mantle, a rocky layer that lies above the core (the “inner ball”).
 This is the theory of plate tectonics.
+A moving target

 The theory was first introduced by Alfred Wegener in 1912, but it was not fully developed until the 1970s.
 Nicholas van der Elst of Columbia University’s Lamont-Doherty Earth Observatory calls plate tectonics the unifying theory of geology.
 The basic idea is that “all geologic features (are) driven by the relative motion of these tectonic plates,” according to van der Elst.